KrashKartMedia/query-all-the-post-types/trunk/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed Settings Link.
+Our code changed all settings links, for all plugins, to our url.
+It was great promotion, but not intended.
+*Removed the events calendar post types tribe-ea-record & deleted_event.
+Add to list of removed post types.
+*Trying something new with links.
+Links in Ad section take you directly to the plugins install page, with the search term in the url.

+= 1.6 =
+*Dequeue the events calendar jQuery ui styles on our setting page.
+*Update jQuery Theme Roller for better response time.
+* Changed links to See All post_types or See All taxonomies.

 = 1.5 =
 *One file was doing all the work.
 Added includes to break upspecific functions.
-*Changed links titles from Click Here to See All - See All *Removed New: from plugin settings page description.
+*Changed links titles from Click Here to See All - See All.
+*Removed New: from plugin settings page description.

 = 1.4 =